AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

       \begintext

-The same highest level SpiceyPy routine computing positions, spiceypy.spkpos, can be used to compute this direction.
+The same highest level SpiceyPy routine computing positions, :py:func:`spiceypy.spkpos <spiceypy.spiceypy.spkpos>`, can be used to compute this direction.

 Since this is the direction of the Sun as seen from the s/c, the target argument should be set to 'Sun' and the observer argument should be set